MantisVision/webUtils/docs/integrationguide.md

 // the third parameter - 50 - sets the size of the data framebuffer to approximately 50 frames const ryskObj = new RYSKUrl(videoUrl,dataUrl,50);

-// set the video to loop to see, if it correctly starts to play once it finishes ryskObj.loop = true;
+// set the video to loop to see if it correctly starts to play once it finishes ryskObj.loop = true;

 ryskObj.on(RyskEvents.dataDecoded, data =>